MagusMachinae/burnup/readme.md

 <h1>BurnUp</h1>

 <p>BurnUp is a proof-of-concept/toy-model for a contracting/job site for the energy industry.
 The backend is written in Clojure using polylithic architecture and complies with the RealWorld API spec.
+The app is largely built around the Compojure library, with the Luminus framework used sparingly.
 Because of the RealWorld spec, it can be paired with any similarly implemented front-end.
 However, for the purposes of this PoC, the front ends for mobile and desktop devices will be written in ClojureScript, targeting Native and React frameworks through wrappers. </p>